igfarm/roFrame/README.md

     sudo sed -i "s|allowed_users=console|allowed_users=anybody|g" /etc/X11/Xwrapper.config

-Reboot the PI
+Reboot the Pi:

     sudo reboot

-The frame should come and you should see some pictures in the screen
+The frame should come up and you should see some pictures on the screen.

 ## Hardware